abrahamalex13/website-aa-analytics/content/authors/admin/_index.md

 I answer business questions with data.

-As a private sector analyst,
+As a private sector analyst, I have:
-I've estimated price elasticities, and coded backtests for models of loan repayment and home prices.
+- estimated price elasticities
+- coded model backtesting for
+  - loan repayment
+  - home prices
-I've also automated workflows to monitor production model accuracy.
+- automated workflows for production model monitoring

-At the Federal Reserve:
+At the Federal Reserve, I:
-- I coded backtests of job growth forecasting models.
+- coded backtests of job growth forecasting models
-- I analyzed firm-level information from internal and external databases.
+- analyzed firm-level information from internal and external databases
-- I delivered project presentations and published reports available online.
+- delivered project presentations and published reports available online

 As I've learned about statistical methods in the office, I also studied them through Texas A&M.